sheeleybGrinnell/mp-bit-trees-maven/README.md

 **Instructions for use**

-_Please insert instructions here._
+Run the main class in BrailleASCII.java.
+You can then give two string parameters.
+The first is the target char set (braille, ascii, or unicode) and the second is the string to translate.

 ---

-This code may be found at <https://github.com/USERNAME/mp-bit-trees-maven>.
+This code may be found at <https://github.com/sheeleybGrinnell/mp-bit-trees-maven>.
 The original code may be found at <https://github.com/Grinnell-CSC207/mp-bit-trees-maven>.